-To estimate prevalent cases of opioid DUDs in 2015, the Scottish Morbidity Record 01 (SMR01) dataset was used.
+To estimate prevalent cases of opioid use and other drug use disorders s in 2016, the Scottish Morbidity Record 01 (SMR01) dataset was used.
 This dataset contains structured data in the form ICD-10 codes relating to diagnoses made on discharge from general and acute hospitals during inpatient episodes and day cases.
 There are up to six individual ICD-10 codes that can be recorded, where the primary diagnosis relates to the main reason for the hospital episode of care, and the other secondary diagnoses refer to co-morbidities that may affect care during that hospital episode of care.

 The SMR01 dataset has a Community Health Index (CHI) number attached to the episode of care, which allows for the identification of records for an individual.
 This CHI number has been linked to records from the NRS register of deaths, to exclude individuals that have died from prevalence estimates that relate to a period following their date of death.
-The number of individuals that had a primary diagnosis of opioid drug use (ICD-10 codes: F11.0-F11.9, as per GBD 2015 disease classification) between 1 January 2006 to 31 December 2015, was used to estimate the number of prevalent cases.
+The number of individuals that had a primary diagnosis of opioid drug use (ICD-10 codes: F11.0-F11.9) and other drug use disorders (ICD-10 codes F13, F16-F19, P96.1), as per GBD 2016 disease classification [3] between 1 January 2006 to 31 December 2016, was used to estimate the number of prevalent cases.

-Using this method of identifying prevalent cases, we estimated that there were approximately 19,700 individuals in the Scottish population suffering disability due to opioid DUDs in 2015.
+Using this method of identifying prevalent cases, we estimated that there were approximately 18,700 individuals in the Scottish population suffering disability due to opioid DUDs in 2016 and approximately 3,000 individuals suffering disability due to other drug use disorders.